JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2023_02.md

 <img src="/image/article/Luz_y_Vida/LyV_2023_02/Editorial-feb-2023-1.jpg" alt="Editorial feb 2023-1">
 </figure>

-«A long time ago, there was a man who decided to move to a new town.
+“A long time ago, there was a man who decided to move to a new town.
 Wondering if he would like his new home, he went to consult the local Zen master:

-“Master, do you think I would like this new village?”
+Master, do you think I would like this new village?
 Nice people?

 The Zen master asked:

 —What were the people like in the town where you come from?

-“They were nasty, rabid, and greedy.
+—They were nasty, rabid, and greedy.
 Some ungrateful gossips who only know how to live their lives deceiving or mistreating others —said the newcomer.

-“That's exactly the kind of people we have in this town,” said the Zen master.
+—That's exactly the kind of people we have in this town, —said the Zen master.

 Another newcomer to the village visited the teacher and asked the same question.
 Again the Zen master asked:

 —What were the people like in the town where you come from?

-“Respectful and affectionate, they are wonderful and grateful people who live in harmony with each other,” he replied.
+Respectful and affectionate, they are wonderful and grateful people who live in harmony with each other, —he replied.

-“That's exactly the kind of people we have in this town,” said the Zen master.
+—That's exactly the kind of people we have in this town, said the Zen master.”

 How reality changes according to which eyes we see it with, right?